marko-js/marko/docs/class-components.md

 </ul>
 ```

+This way, if the order of `input.users` changes, the DOM will be rerendered more efficiently.

 #### `*:scoped`

-Putting the `:scoped` modifier on an attribute will result in the attribute value being prefixed with a unique ID associated with the current UI component.
-Thus, `:scoped` attribute modifiers can be used to assign a globally unique attribute value from a value that only needs to be unique to the current UI component.
+The `:scoped` attribute modifier results in the attribute value getting prefixed with a unique ID associated with the current UI component. `:scoped` attribute modifiers can be used to assign a globally unique attribute value from a value that only needs to be unique to the current UI component.

-Certain HTML attributes reference the `id` of other elements on the page.
+Here’s a use-case: certain HTML attributes reference the `id` of other elements on the page.
 For example, the [HTML `<label>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) `for` attribute takes an `id` as its value.
-Many `ARIA` attributes ([`aria-describedby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute), etc.) also take an `id` as their value.
+Many `ARIA` attributes like [`aria-describedby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute) also take an `id` as their value.

-The `:scoped` modifier on an attribute allows you to reference another element as shown in the following examples:
+The `:scoped` modifier on an attribute allows you to reference another element without fear of duplicate `id`s, as shown in the following examples:

 **`for:scoped`**